 Using the instance template, create a Managed Instance group to determine VM location, number of instances, and autoscaling settings.

-In the GCP Console, go to the Instance Groups page.
+In the Cloud Console, go to the Instance Groups page.

 Click Create Instance Group.